Empower is the easiest and most convenient way to track your net worth, plan for retirement, and run your day to day budget

 Worried about the security of your accounts?
 Skip to the bottom.

-Ok, so Personal Capital has a great Net Worth tool.
+Ok, so Empower has a great Net Worth tool.
 Now let’s look at their Budgeting tool.

 My wife and I have never really had a firm budget.
 We usually just try to live below our means and do annual reviews of our expenses and cut out any bloat.
 This has worked for us for years, but it’s not a great method for really cutting costs more aggressively.

-Enter Personal Capital.
+Enter Empower.
 We can now set an actual budget and track to our expenses to that number for the month or year.
 Even better, they send out weekly updated with how we are doing with our spending.

 They also have easy ways to refile expenses and reconcile anything that is off.
 But more often that not, it correctly allocates the expense.

-Using Personal Capital, we were able to save an additional $10,000 last year even beyond our COVID savings.
+Using Empower, we were able to save an additional $10,000 last year even beyond our COVID savings.

-If you manage your own investments, or even if you don’t, Personal Capital now seamlessly gives you a picture of your up-to-date allocations.
+If you manage your own investments, or even if you don’t, Empower now seamlessly gives you a picture of your up-to-date allocations.

 By having a better idea of what was going on with my allocations, I realized that I needed to make some serious adjustments.